 Whitegoat Lakes rest gracefully beneath the south face of Mount Stelfox in David Thompson Country, Alberta, Canada.

 So, why is it called the plural Whitegoat Lakes if there is only one lake?
-I don't know, but if you do, please leave a comment.
+I don't know.
 The lake is largely bordered by marsh land which may give the impression of multiple bodies of water.
 The northeast end of the water course hosts large and very beautiful, shallow ponds which create the illusion of multiple lakes.
 But, there is only one Whitegoat Lakes.

 This peaceful lake resides between the base of formidable Mount Stelfox and the David Thompson Highway.
 The stretched out summits of Mount Stelfox form a serrated line from the south peak at 8,212 ft (2,503 m) to the tallest north summit peaking out at 8,619 ft (2,627 m).